 People with diabetes, particularly those with Type 1 diabetes, have been at least vaguely aware of the word ketones for a long time.
 With the recent resurgence of popular interest in low-carbohydrate diets, however, just about everyone seems to be talking about ketones these days.
-But does anyone really know what a ketone is?
+But does anyone really know what ketones are?
 Are they a danger to your health (as in diabetic ketoacidosis), or a sign that you have lowered your carbohydrate intake enough to cause weight loss (as some people who follow low-carbohydrate diets believe)?

 Ketones are end-products of fat metabolism in the body.
 That is, they are formed when fat is burned for energy by the muscles.
 Chemically, they are acids known as ketone bodies, and there are three types: beta-hydroxybutyric acid, aceto-acetic acid, and acetone.
 But you don’t have to be a chemist to understand what role they play in the body.